sgallagher/sscg/README.md

                                                         private key information to the screen!
   -V, --version                                         Display the version number and exit.
   -f, --force                                           Overwrite any pre-existing files in the requested locations
-      --lifetime=1-3650                                 Certificate lifetime (days). (default: 3650)
+      --lifetime=1-3650                                 Certificate lifetime (days). (default: 398)
       --country=US, CZ, etc.                            Certificate DN: Country (C). (default: "US") --state=Massachusetts, British Columbia, etc.     Certificate DN: State or Province (ST).
       --locality=Westford, Paris, etc.                  Certificate DN: Locality (L).
       --organization=My Company                         Certificate DN: Organization (O). (default: "Unspecified") --organizational-unit=Engineering, etc.           Certificate DN: Organizational Unit (OU).
       --email=myname@example.com                        Certificate DN: Email Address (Email).
       --hostname=server.example.com                     The valid hostname of the certificate.
-Must be an FQDN. (default: current system FQDN)
+Must be an FQDN. (default: current system
+                                                        FQDN)
       --subject-alt-name alt.example.com                Optional additional valid hostnames for the certificate.
-In addition to hostnames, this option also accepts explicit values supported by RFC 5280 such as IP:xxx.xxx.xxx.xxx/yyy.yyy.yyy.yyy May be specified multiple times.
+In addition to hostnames, this option also accepts explicit values supported by RFC 5280 such as
+                                                        IP:xxx.xxx.xxx.xxx/yyy.yyy.yyy.yyy May be specified multiple times.
       --package=STRING                                  Unused.
 Retained for compatibility with earlier versions of sscg.
-      --key-strength=2048 or larger                     Strength of the certificate private keys in bits. (default: 2048) --hash-alg={sha256,sha384,sha512}                 Hashing algorithm to use for signing. (default: "sha256") --ca-file=STRING                                  Path where the public CA certificate will be stored. (default: "./ca.crt")
+      --key-strength=2048 or larger                     Strength of the certificate private keys in bits. (default: 2048) --hash-alg={sha256,sha384,sha512}                 Hashing algorithm to use for signing. (default: "sha256") --cipher-alg={des-ede3-cbc,aes-256-cbc}           Cipher to use for encrypting key files. (default: "aes-256-cbc") --ca-file=STRING                                  Path where the public CA certificate will be stored. (default: "./ca.crt")
-      --ca-mode=0644                                    File mode of the created CA certificate. (default: 0644) --ca-key-file=STRING                              Path where the CA's private key will be stored.
+      --ca-mode=0644                                    File mode of the created CA certificate.
+      --ca-key-file=STRING                              Path where the CA's private key will be stored.
 If unspecified, the key will be destroyed rather than written to the disk.
+      --ca-key-mode=0600                                File mode of the created CA key.
+      --ca-key-password=STRING                          Provide a password for the CA key file.
+Note that this will be visible in the process table for all users, so it should be used for testing purposes only.
+Use
+                                                        --ca-keypassfile or --ca-key-password-prompt for secure password entry.
+      --ca-key-passfile=STRING                          A file containing the password to encrypt the CA key file.
+  -C, --ca-key-password-prompt                          Prompt to enter a password for the CA key file.
+      --crl-file=STRING                                 Path where an (empty) Certificate Revocation List file will be created, for applications that expect such a file to exist.
+If unspecified, no such file will be created.
-      --ca-key-mode=0600                                File mode of the created CA key. (default: 0600) --cert-file=STRING                                Path where the public service certificate will be stored. (default "./service.pem")
+      --crl-mode=0644                                   File mode of the created Certificate Revocation List.
+      --cert-file=STRING                                Path where the public service certificate will be stored. (default "./service.pem")
-      --cert-mode=0644                                  File mode of the created certificate. (default: 0644) --cert-key-file=STRING                            Path where the service's private key will be stored. (default "service-key.pem")
+      --cert-mode=0644                                  File mode of the created certificate.
+      --cert-key-file=STRING                            Path where the service's private key will be stored. (default "service-key.pem")
-      --cert-key-mode=0600                              File mode of the created certificate key. (default: 0600)
+      --cert-key-mode=0600                              File mode of the created certificate key.
+  -p, --cert-key-password=STRING                        Provide a password for the service key file.
+Note that this will be visible in the
+                                                        process table for all users, so this flag should be used for testing purposes only.
+Use --cert-keypassfile or --cert-key-password-prompt for secure password entry.
+      --cert-key-passfile=STRING                        A file containing the password to encrypt the service key file.
+  -P, --cert-key-password-prompt                        Prompt to enter a password for the service key file.
+      --client-file=STRING                              Path where a client authentication certificate will be stored.
+      --client-mode=0644                                File mode of the created certificate.
+      --client-key-file=STRING                          Path where the client's private key will be stored. (default is the client-file)
+      --client-key-mode=0600                            File mode of the created certificate key.
+      --client-key-password=STRING                      Provide a password for the client key file.
+Note that this will be visible in the process table for all users, so this flag should be used for testing purposes only.
+Use --client-keypassfile or --client-key-password-prompt for secure password entry.
+      --client-key-passfile=STRING                      A file containing the password to encrypt the client key file.
+      --client-key-password-prompt                      Prompt to enter a password for the client key file.
+      --dhparams-file=STRING                            A file to contain a set of Diffie-Hellman parameters.
+(Default: "./dhparams.pem")
+      --dhparams-named-group=STRING                     Output well-known DH parameters.
+The available named groups are: ffdhe2048, ffdhe3072, ffdhe4096, ffdhe6144, ffdhe8192, modp_2048, modp_3072, modp_4096,
+                                                        modp_6144, modp_8192, modp_1536, dh_1024_160, dh_2048_224, dh_2048_256.
+(Default:
+                                                        "ffdhe4096")
+      --dhparams-prime-len=INT                          The length of the prime number to generate for dhparams, in bits.
+If set to non-zero, the parameters will be generated rather than using a well-known group.
+                                                        (default: 0)
+      --dhparams-generator={2,3,5}                      The generator value for dhparams. (default: 2)

 Help options:
   -?, --help                                            Show this help message